rpanachi/rpanachi.github.io/_posts/2024-08-05-monitoring-swimming-pool-temperature-cheap-sensor-esphome.md

 If you want to print the same box for your project, [download the model from my Printables profile](https://www.printables.com/model/962422-esp32-poll-monitor-box).

 This setup has been running flawlessly for the past 10 months, providing me with accurate and (almost) real-time water temperature, making pool maintenance much easier.
+From here, I can create automations to turn the heater on, send a message on family group when the temperature is ideal, and much more.

 Enjoy o/